Irrelon/ForerunnerDB/readme.md

 You can specify any directory path you wish but you must ensure you have permissions to access and read/write to that directory.
 If the directory does not exist, ForerunnerDB will attempt to create it for you as soon as you make the call to dataDir().

+Once you have your dataDir() setup, you can save and load data as shown below.

+> Persistence calls are async so a callback should be passed to ensure the operation has completed before relying on data either being saved or loaded.

+Persistence is handled by a very simple interface in the Collection class.
+You can save the current state of any collection by calling:

+    collection.save(function (err) {
+    	if (!err) {
+    		// Save was successful
+    	}
+    });

+You can then load the collection's data back again via:

+    collection.load(function (err) {
+		if (!err) {
+			// Load was successful
+		}
+	});

+If you call collection.load() when your application starts and collection.save() when you make changes to your collection you can ensure that your application always has up-to-date data.

+> An eager-saving mode is currently being worked on to automatically save changes to collections, please see #41 for more information.

 ### Both Browser and Node.js